ziwang-klvk/CFQ-RBMT/README.md

 #### URBANS:

-The URBANS module was revised from the [CFG-based version](https://github.com/pyurbans/urbans).
+The URBANS module was revised from the [CFG-based version](https://github.com/pyurbans/urbans), a Universal Rule-Based Machine Translation toolkit.
 Several new features are added to this library for practical usage.
 Primarily, they are:

 1. Tag-Word dictionary